 The the U.S. Food and Drug Administration (FDA) approved the drug back in 1995 and it quickly grew in popularity – especially when an over-the-counter version, Prevacid 24HR, was released in 2009.
 In recent years, however, researchers have discovered a link between the medication and severe health issues.
-On its label, Prevacid only warns consumers of possible diarrhea, abdominal pain, nausea and constipation, though recent studies have found much more serious risks.
+On its label, Prevacid only warns consumers of possible diarrhea, abdominal pain, nausea, constipation, possible bone fracture and hypomagnesemia, though recent studies have found much more serious risks.

 Prevacid and Kidney Problems

-The majority of Prevacid lawsuits and other PPI lawsuits have been filed because consumers have faced varying short-term and chronic kidney diseases as a result of taking the medication, whether prescribed or in over-the-counter forms.
+The majority of Prevacid lawsuits and other PPI lawsuits have been filed because consumers have faced varying short-term and chronic kidney diseases after taking the medication, whether prescribed or in over-the-counter forms.